swfiua/gotu/docs/apersonalview.rst

 Given the numerous issues, it is very much worth asking if there is an alternative theory, one that does not require these adjustments?

+Is the big bang theory the only possible explanation of what we see?

 It so happens that there is such a theory, for this we first need to go back to Fred Hoyle's static universe.